Category:

 Mindfulness as a Spiritual Practice

 While mindfulness meditation has gained popularity in secular contexts for its psychological benefits, its spiritual roots are equally important.
-Buddhism, in particular, has long recognized the profound connection between mindfulness and spiritual growth.
+There are profound connection between mindfulness and spiritual growth.

 Spiritual Aspects of Mindfulness